storybookjs/react-native/MIGRATION.md

 ### CLI Rename

 We've deprecated the `getstorybook` CLI in 4.0.
 The new way to install storybook is `sb init`.
-We recommend installing using `npx` for convenience and to make sure you're always using the latest version of the CLI:
+We recommend using `npx` for convenience and to make sure you're always using the latest version of the CLI:

 ```
 npx -p @storybook/cli sb init